wsaihopfsg/ROS_driver/README.md

 vcpkg install curlpp
 ```
 ---
-**from this point onwards a lot of trial-and-error was involved, in trying to make the code compile)**
+**from this point onwards a lot of trial-and-error was involved in trying to make the code compile)**

-  * In trying to compile the code, there were errors related to the 2 missing dependencies above.
-All of the edits were made to make the original code compilable.
+  * All of the edits were made to make the original code compilable.
+Please refer to the individual files for the reasons why the commits were made.

   * I am not sure why the files downloaded with vcpkg were not included, as a work-around I copied all the files from `C:\opt\ros\melodic\x64\tools\vcpkg\installed\x64-windows\include` to `C:\ros_catkin_ws\src\catkin\bin\src\ROS_driver\pf_driver\include\pf_driver\pf`.